Active Substance: pioglitazone / metformin hydrochloride

 At the start of treatment, abdominal pain (stomach ache), diarrhoea, loss of appetite, nausea (feeling sick) and vomiting may occur.
 These side effects are very common but disappear on their own in most cases.
 Lactic acidosis (a build-up of lactic acid in the body) is a side effect which may occur in less than 1 in 10,000 patients.
 Other side effects such as bone fracture, increased weight and oedema (swelling) may occur in less than 1 in 10 patients.
 For the full list of side effects reported with Competact, see the package leaflet.

-Competact should not be used in people who may be hypersensitive (allergic) to pioglitazone, metformin or any of the other ingredients, and in patients who have heart failure, or problems with their liver or their kidneys.
-Competact should not be used in patients who have a disease that causes lack of oxygen to the tissues such as a recent heart attack or shock.
-Competact should not be used where there is alcohol intoxication, diabetic ketoacidosis (high levels of ketones), conditions that may effects the kidneys, and during breast-feeding.
+Competact must not be used in patients who have heart failure, or problems with their liver or their kidneys.
+Competact must not be used in patients who have a disease that causes lack of oxygen to the tissues such as a recent heart attack or shock.
+Competact must not be used where there is alcohol intoxication, diabetic ketoacidosis (high levels of ketones), conditions that may effects the kidneys, and during breast-feeding.
 It must also not be used in patients who have or have had bladder cancer or those with blood in the urine that has not yet been investigated.
 For the full list of restrictions, see the package leaflet.

 Why has Competact been approved?